What is a Podiatrist?

 Some common foot and lower leg ailments treated by a podiatrist:

-There are a number of subspecialties in the field of podiatry.
+There are also a few subspecialties in the field of podiatry.
 Podiatric sports medicine treats foot and ankle injuries commonly occurring among athletes.
 Pediatric care podiatrists treat children, including those with congenital foot defects.
 Advanced surgical podiatrists focus on advanced surgical techniques, including foot and ankle reconstruction after injury.
 There are also specialties in geriatrics, dermatology, orthopedics, vascular medicine, diabetes and other areas.

 What is the workplace of a Podiatrist like?